 Across all types of scars, Melbourne Laser & Aesthetic Centre has led the clinical scar reduction industry with proven success.
 From traumatic scars to surgical scars, self harm scars, Keloid scars and acne scar treatment, Melbourne Laser & Aesthetic Centre clinicians offer outstanding results for patients who seek to minimise the appearance of their scars.

-Other laser technologies may be incorporated that target specific colours within scars to achieve a more even skin colour.
+Other laser technologies such as Q Switch and Vascular lasers may be incorporated that target specific colours within scars to achieve a more even skin colour.
 Dermal fillers, dermal techniques and topical applications may also be incorporated into a treatment plan depending on the scar condition.

 The Dermal Clinician’s skill and experience in treating scarring is essential in obtaining results.
 As each scar is a product of different causes and origins, each scar is treated individually based on a comprehensive assessment.
 Armed with the latest laser technology and scar techniques, the Melbourne Laser & Aesthetic Centre clinicians are renowned as scar removal specialists and lead the way in cutting edge methods.

 The centre directors are skilled in treating a broad range of scar profiles, developing clinically proven methods in treating all types scarring.
-Both Senior Dermal Clinicians have been pioneers with many cosmetic methods used in aesthetic practice today, originally known for their work in IPL Photorejuvenation and then more with Skin Needling techniques for scar reduction and most recently with their innovative and proven scar revision methods, surpassing any conventional methods.
+Both Senior Dermal Clinicians have been pioneers with many cosmetic methods used in aesthetic practice today, originally known for their work in IPL Photorejuvenation and then most recently with their innovative and proven scar revision methods, surpassing any conventional methods.

 Acne and Acne scars are most commonly indented, raised, red and/or pigmented.
 Using leading technologies in acne scar treatment, Melbourne Laser & Aesthetic Centre directors have successfully treated severe acne lesions, particularly cystic acne which commonly leave textural changes including pitted and deep scars.
 By treating active acne cysts and pimples early, the laser technology reduces the impact of the inflammation and infection, healing and clearing acne rapidly.